justinjbird/justinjbird.github.io/README.md

 ## Info

 Page to validate Mastodon profile.
-Original blog here;
+Credit here;

 * https://til.simonwillison.net/mastodon/verifying-github-on-mastodon

 ## How to set up

-* clone the repo into {your github user name}.github.io
+* clone the repo into {username}.github.io
 * replace github.com/justinjbird references with your github username
 * replace https://data-folks.masto.host/@justinjbird with address to your mastodon profile
-* once committed, {your github username}.github.io should redirect back to your github profile
+* once committed, {username}.github.io should redirect back to your github profile
-* add {your github username}.github.io as your github link on Mastodon (NOT your github.com/{username} url)
+* add {username}.github.io as your github link on Mastodon (NOT github.com/{username}!!!)

 ## Notes